 The Sweere Center also provides student work-study learning opportunities.
-Sweere Center coordinators serve as mentors for students interested in the specialty of occupational health and ergonomics, and clinical biomechanics.
+Sweere Center coordinators serve as mentors for students interested in the specialties of occupational health; ergonomics; and clinical biomechanics.
 In collaboration with NWHSU's Continuing Education Department, the Sweere Center provides continuing education programs in occupational health and ergonomics.